 Like many of my scone recipes on the blog, I made these cranberry orange scones for years when I worked as a professional baker.
-Every year, around this time, we would start making a Orange Cranberry Scone.
+Every year, around this time, we would start making an Orange Cranberry Scone.
 For weeks it became one of the most popular items we sold.
-Up in the bakery’s kitchen I would make batches upon batches of them but, since it was a non-vegan bakery, I never got to experience the Christmas scone everyone seemed to love so much.
+Up in the bakery’s kitchen, I would make batches upon batches of them but, since it was a non-vegan bakery, I never got to experience the Christmas scone everyone seemed to love so much.

 This year I decided it was time to give it a try.
 So I made my own vegan version and…

 Ingredients for vegan scones

 The key to a perfect scone is finding that perfect buttery and flaky texture without making it too dry.
 To do this, we must choose our vegan ingredients carefully.

 - Butter – Using high-quality vegan butter is a must.
 The butter must not melt too quickly in the oven (like many kinds of margarine do) while having a sweet buttery taste.
 The two butter alternatives I recommend are Earth Balance Buttery Sticks or Miyoko’s Cultured Butter.

 - Cream – Most traditional scone recipes use cream to give the scone its rich flavor.
 Non-dairy milk simply won’t replace the fat and creaminess in the same way.
 For that reason, I use canned lite coconut milk.
 It is thick, rich, and adds a nice subtle flavor to these blueberry scones.
 However, if you can’t eat coconut, I recommend using a quality unsweetened non-dairy creamer rather than milk.